What Are Psychedelics?

 Neuroplasticity

 One of the most exciting aspects of psychedelics is their ability to promote neuroplasticity, the brain’s capacity to reorganize itself by forming new neural connections.
-Psychedelics like psilocybin and ketamine can enhance neuroplasticity, enabling individuals to break free from negative thought patterns and develop healthier, more adaptive ways of thinking.
+Psychedelics can enhance neuroplasticity, enabling individuals to break free from negative thought patterns and develop healthier, more adaptive ways of thinking.
 This increased neural flexibility is particularly beneficial for treating conditions like depression and PTSD, where rigid, maladaptive thought patterns often play a central role.

 Lasting Positive Changes